ChrisKlug/web-dev-workshop/labs/lab6/lab6.md

 }
 ```

 Currently, the actual test functionality is outside of the `using` block.
-So, go ahead and move the `HttpClient` creation, usage and assertion inside the `using` block
+So, go ahead and move the `HttpClient` creation, usage, and assertion inside the `using` block.

 ```csharp
 var ctx = app.Services.GetRequiredService<ProductsContext>();